OWASP/SecureCodingDojo/workshop/README.md

 # Package Contents

 The following resources are being provided with the package:
-- Pre-requisites
+- Prerequisites
 - Suggested agenda and workshop structure
 - Presentation material
-- Recording of a lecture at University of Ottawa using the presentation material
+- Recording of a lecture at the University of Ottawa using the presentation material
 - Dojo deployment instructions

 # Pre-requisites